 Xcode is a pretty complex piece of software and it changes with every major release.
 Apple's IDE (Integrated Development Environment) has dozens and dozens of tiny secrets, which you only discover the more you use it.
-In this article, I would like to share five tips that I use every day and could not do without.
+In this episode, I share five tips that I use every day and could not do without.

 1. Named Tabs

 My guess is that you already use multiple tabs in Xcode.
 Did you know that you can assign names to tabs?
 Named tabs are very convenient and much easier to manage.
-You can name a tab by selecting the tab and double-clicking its name.
+You can name a tab by selecting it and choosing Rename Window Tab... from Xcode's Window menu.

 Whenever I work in Xcode, I have at least two named tabs, Console and Trace.
-As its name implies, Console is dedicated to monitoring Xcode's output.
+As the name suggests, Console is dedicated to monitoring Xcode's output.
 I use Trace for stepping through breakpoints.
 With named tabs, I don't waste time searching for the tab I need.
-Xcode behaviors make named tabs even more powerful.
+Xcode behaviors make named tabs even more useful.

 Behaviors are another powerful feature of Xcode.
-With behaviors, you tell Xcode what to do when a particular event takes place.
+With behaviors, you tell Xcode what to do when a predefined event takes place.

 How often do you open the console when you are debugging an application?
 I have a separate window with a tab named Console, which I tell Xcode to open whenever output is generated.
 The possibilities are endless.